lowrycito/handbook/pages/study-manual-general-handbook-24.md

 ### Those Unable to Serve as Full-Time Missionaries

-Sometimes a member who desires to serve may not be called as a full-time missionary.
+Sometimes a member who desires to serve and is recommended for missionary service may not be called as a teaching or service missionary.
 This may be due to health challenges, not meeting the standards of worthiness, legal issues, or other circumstances.
 The bishop and stake president express love and gratitude for the member’s willingness to serve.
-The stake president may excuse him or her from full-time missionary service.
+Leaders may address questions to the Missionary Department at 801-240-2179 or Missionary.Prefield@ChurchofJesusChrist.org.

 The stake president and bishop encourage the member to press forward on the covenant path as a lifelong disciple of Jesus Christ.
 They also encourage